 STEM Camp

 Credera partners joined our Child Thrive program for a fun STEM camp.
 Students tested whether household items would float, built aluminum foil boats, and created water filtration systems using recycled materials.
-Thank you, Credera, for your amazing support.
+Thank you, Credera, for your generous support.
 We look forward to seeing you again soon!

 CLICK HERE to see more pics.